frettini/project_alias/README.md

 This is a fork of the original project alias which can be found here : https://github.com/bjoernkarmann/project_alias

+This fork has for objective to use and extend project alias to implement new modes of activation.
+A separate application has been developed which connects to project Alias and remotely activates the device, which can be found [here](https://github.com/frettini/kinect-gesture).

 Project Alias is an open-source parasite to hack smart home devices.
 Train custom wake-up names and commands for your devices while disturbing their built-in microphone with noise.
 Introduce false labelling to their algorithm by changing gender or nationality.
 Read more about the project **[here](http://bjoernkarmann.dk/project_alias)**.

+The aim of this fork is to explore different ways of activation of alias, and therefore of the voice assistant.
+The fork implements code to accomodate connection with that additional application, and to add few functionalities with the browser client

 This repository has been updated to 2.0.
 Find the old version **[here](http://bjoernkarmann.dk/project_alias)**.